Marketing and the Creator Economy Conference

-The conference will focus on influencers, podcasting, video creation, blogging, music production, product development, and more.
+The conference will focus on influencers, podcasting, video creation, blogging, product development, and more.
 We will look at the topic broadly; it may also include papers on content created through generative AI (such as text or images created by chatGPT or DALL-E), new content created on the metaverse, new web-enabled services and any form of consumer online business.

 The IJRM special issue aims to publish innovative papers that address various issues related to the theoretical questions, implementation, reshaping of marketing constructs, opportunities, and challenges arising from the interface of the creator economy and marketing.

-Researchers will come together at the conference to hear from leading creators and brands and to share their initial findings and provide each other feedback to improve the rigor of their eventual submissions to the special issue.
+Researchers and executives will come together at the conference to hear from leading creators and brands and to share their initial findings and provide each other feedback to improve the rigor of their eventual submissions to the special issue.